Adjustments to your home to help you live independently

 • adapt heating or lighting controls to make them easier to use

-• improve access and movement around your home so you can care for someone else who lives there, like a partner, child, or parent
+• improve access and movement around your home so you can care for someone else who lives there, like a partner or child

 • improve access to and from the garden of your home, if this is possible